NIH Academy

 Sample Curriculum

-• Session 1 - October: Introduction, self-evaluation, goal setting, and team building
+• Session 1 (October): Introduction, self-evaluation, goal setting, team building, Specific Aims part 1

 Application to the Academy